Multi-Site (WAN) Event Distribution

 Operation Distribution from a Gateway Sender

-The multi-site installation is designed for minimal impact on distributed system performance, so only the farthest-reaching entry operations are distributed between sites.
+The multi-site installation is designed for minimal impact on cluster performance, so only the farthest-reaching entry operations are distributed between sites.

 These operations are distributed: